-In terms of water management, from the point of view of planning reliable water management systems, the stated tendencies are very unfavourable.
-They indicate that large water waves will increase, because due to torrential regimes, large flows are realized in the form of large water waves, while small waters will decrease and their duration will be significantly extended.
-So, the already very unfavourable water regimes of rivers in Serbia will become even more uneven.
-Whereat, it is very important that these changes take place in the most unfavourable way from the point of view of consumption: the increase in flow occurs in winter, when there is no irrigation as the future largest consumer of water, and flows decrease significantly in the vegetation part of the year, whatsoever in the critical, warmest part (June-
+In terms of water management, from the point of view of planning reliable water management systems, the stated tendencies are very unfavorable.
+They indicate that large water waves will increase due to torrential regimes, large flows are realized in the form of large water waves, while small waters will decrease and their duration will be significantly extended.
+So, the already very unfavorable water regimes of rivers in Serbia will become even more uneven.
+Whereat, it is very important that these changes take place in the most unfavorable way from the point of view of consumption: the increase in flow occurs in winter, when there is no irrigation as the future largest consumer of water, and flows decrease significantly in the vegetation part of the year, whatsoever in the critical, warmest part (June-September), when the needs for water are the greatest in agriculture, but also in all other activities.
+The one and only management response to such tendency are the reservoirs with annual regulation, which are the only ones that can perform the necessary redistribution of water during the year, in a way that suits all users/consumers, but also all ecosystems, both aquatic and terrestrial.